harshika53/BharatKrishi-Website/README.md

 ## 🤝 Contribution

 Contributions are welcome!
-If you're passionate about agri-tech, open-source, or rural empowerment, feel
+If you're passionate about agri-tech, open-source, or rural empowerment, feel free to fork the repo and submit a pull request.